karlnapf/ozone-roulette/README.md

 For estimating log-determinants:
 Shogun Machine Learning Toolbox - http://shogun-toolbox.org/
-Needs to be compiled with the logdet framework, which depends on eigen3, lapack, and colpack
+Needs to be compiled with:
+logdet framework, which depends on eigen3, lapack, and colpack python_modular language bindings, which depend on python and numpy

 For sparse Cholesky (can be done with Shogun):
 Python's sparse cholmod package - http://pythonhosted.org/scikits.sparse/cholmod.html